Thursday, 03 July 2014 00:09

-Read more about the submission and our recommendations in our resources section.
+Read the full report for more information about the evidence review in our resources section.

 Congratulations to the Raising Children Network team for another top result for the Birth Choices resources.
 This IMA (Interactive Media Awards) award was given in the Families category and scored an outstanding 483 out of a possible 500!

 It follows last week's announcement of Birth Choices winning the Best in Class category and is a testament to the dedication and expertise of the whole team.
 With this prestigious industry recognition, parents and professionals can feel especially confident that information on raisingchildren.net.au can help them with the day-to-day decisions of raising children and taking care of their own needs.

 Visit the award-winning site for your guide to pregnancy and birth care: Birth Choices.

 Wednesday, 04 June 2014 16:00

 Birth Choices, an interactive resource for parents on raisingchildren.net.au has won Best in Class at the prestigious Interactive Media Awards (IMA).

 The IMAs are judged by a panel of executives from blue chip tech companies, such as Apple, Microsoft and Dell, guided by a very formal scoring process.
 Judges evaluate websites based on five criteria: design, content, feature functionality, usability and standards compliance.
 To win an IMA a site must excel in each criterion, rise above competitors' sites and deserve to be a top choice for the target market.

 We congratulate the Raising Children Network team, contributing consultants and the designers of Birth Choices on winning this top level industry award.
 Parents can now be more confident than ever that they have a truly first class resource to guide them though pregnancy and birth care.